France hosts conference to help hobbled Lebanon economy

-PARIS (AP) — France is holding an international conference devoted to debt-ridden Lebanon to bring in funds and lay groundwork to ensure money is well spent.
+PARIS (AP) — France opened an international conference on Friday devoted to helping debt-ridden Lebanon bring in funds and lay the groundwork to ensure the money is well spent in a country hit hard by the Syrian war next door.

-France’s foreign minister, Jean-Yves Le Drian, opened Friday’s conference, saying the private sector “must play its role in this transformation.”

-Lebanese Prime Minister Saad Hariri laid out his country’s grim situation, which the Syrian war has accentuated.
+Lebanese Prime Minister Saad Hariri outlined his country’s grim situation as the gathering got underway, saying that his nation’s stability is at stake.

+“It is not the stability of Lebanon alone.
+This is the stability of the region and, therefore, of our world,” Hariri said in his opening speech, warning that a collapse in Lebanon could ricochet throughout the Middle East and Europe.

 Fears of economic collapse in Lebanon are mounting ahead of next month’s parliamentary elections, the first in nine years.

-The conference is attended by 41 countries, international organizations and private sector representatives.

 Most Read Nation & World Stories